finom/vovk/README.md

   type ErrorResponseBody,
   HttpException,
   HttpStatus,
-  createController,
+  createSegment,
   createDecorator,

-  // global controller members created with createController get, post, put, patch, del, head, options, prefix,
+  // global controller members created with createSegment get, post, put, patch, del, head, options, prefix, activateControllers,
-  RouteHandlers,
 } from 'next-wednesday';
 ```

-### `createController`, global decorators and handlers
+### `createSegment`, global decorators and handlers

-The function `createController` initialises route handlers for one particular app segment and creates isolated controller.
+The function `createSegment` initialises route handlers for one particular router segment.
 Using the function directly allows you to isolate some particular route path from other route handlers and provides a chance to refactor your code partially.
 Let's say you want to override only `/users` route handlers by using the library but keep `/comments` and `/posts` as is.

 ```